RobertLD/Personal-Notes/Daily/2024/January/28-Sun.md

 - Installed Omnivore today, seems to be a really good application for keeping a living web-reading list.
 I added the folder here [[Epigrams in Programming - Computer Science | Omnivore]].
 - Recently installed a new font that I like and will be using in my Obsidian from now on [JetBrainsMono](https://www.jetbrains.com/lp/mono/)
+- Recently found a fricken fantastic font called Atkinson Hyperlegible font.
+Highly recommend to make reading as easy as possible

 #### Notes Modified Today